You want smart political talk without the meltdowns?

 They're firebombing the charging stations.

-By the way, the first person, a nearly die, was one of these idiots that was firebombing and throwing Molotov cocktails at charging station and then set himself on fire.
+By the way, the first person to nearly die was one of these idiots that was firebombing and throwing Molotov cocktails at charging station and then set himself on fire.

-And look, it so motivated me because uh it was so fundamentally unfair.
+And look, it so motivated me because it was so fundamentally unfair.

-All this man has done is expressed who he supports for president, save the taxpayers a hundred and fifty billion dollars when needed and called upon.
+All this man has done is expressed who he supports for president, saved the taxpayers $150 billion when needed and called upon.

-He helped people like after Hurricane Helene and in North Carolina and Tennessee, helped people in California after the wildfires.
+He helped people like after Hurricane Helene in North Carolina and Tennessee, help people in California after the wildfires.

 He rescues astronauts.